Skip to main content

 Unfortunately, bug zappers don't do the same things humans can-- which is why mosquitoes aren't attracted to them!

-3. Wear repellent.
-Pick one of the four ingredients: Picaridin, Oil of Lemon Eucalyptus, IR3535, or DEET
+Choose a repellent that contains one of four proven active ingredients: Picaridin, Oil of Lemon Eucalyptus, IR3535, or DEET.

 Learn more